alegian/thavma/README.md

-# Thaumcraft 7 (Thavma)
+# Thavma

 ## Preface

 A complete rewrite & re-imagination of azanor's Thaumcraft for modern versions of Minecraft.
-I am in no way associated with azanor and will not use any of their assets, except perhaps temporarily the mod name (which I will also change upon release).
+I am in no way associated with azanor and I have not used any of their assets.

 What version of Thaumcraft am I rewriting?
 None specifically.
 I am going to implement what I enjoyed most from each version (my favorite being Thaumcraft 4.2).
 I plan to add